 One of the big things that separates UX from UI is user data.
 A UI can look stunning, but if it operates badly no manner of awesome graphics will make it work.
 UX requires data not opinion to function properly.
 Identifying not only what people say they want but what they don't is critical; what a user needs and how they behave and actually operate a systems is the core of UX.
-They are scores of ways to get this data but far and away the best way is to get real users to operate a system and see where they struggle.
+There are scores of ways to get this data but far and away the best way is to get real users to operate a system and see where they struggle.
+This is one such situation, for Peugeot Global, where I'll show how I did that.

 Secondly I devised a series of both closed and open card-sorting exercises to both test the existing structures and agreed naming conventions and also to see if there were any patterns in user perception that we hadn't predicted.
 As usual the user testing threw up a few wildcards, the term hybrid car, for instance, was simply not as familiar as first assumed, but if we substituted hybrid with 'environmentally friendly' there was no confusion at all.
 The more obvious results were used to refine the final testing prototype(s) so we could see if variants showed a similar pattern with different users.